 Water as design element

-In her lecture ‘Water as Design Element’, artist and designer Aliki van der Kruijs will talk about the role that water plays in her work.
+In her lecture ‘Water as Design Entity’, artist and designer Aliki van der Kruijs will talk about the role that water plays in her work.
 In several of her textile works, water not only serves as a source of inspiration but is also a component of the work itself.
 Van der Kruijs will discuss several of her water projects and will delve deeper into the ways in which water is an inspiration in her daily life, in which she combines science and poetry.

 The lectures will be followed by the vital Water Tupperware Party Aqua Aurora organised by Aqua Aurora.